rafi/vim-config/README.md

 ## Language-Server Protocol (LSP)

-To leverage LSP auto-completions and other functionalities, once you open a file in Neo/vim, run `:LspInstallServer <name>` to use [mattn/vim-lsp-settings] installation feature, use <kbd>Tab</kbd> to list available servers.
+To leverage LSP auto-completions and other functionalities, once you open a file in Neo/vim, run `:LspInstallServer` to use [mattn/vim-lsp-settings] installation feature.

-Here are a few useful commands:
-* For example, open a `.go` file, and run: `:LspInstallServer gopls`
-* In a `go` file, use action `:LspCodeAction source.organizeImports`
-* See [config/plugins/lsp.vim] for special code intellisense mappings

 ## Upgrade